bfeitknecht/vault/vault/sem1/DMath/UE/U9/DMath_u9_bf.md

 Finally, subtract a+b from both sides: ab=ba

-This completes the proof that ��=��ab=ba for all �,�∈�a,b∈R, and the algebra satisfies Definition 5.18 in the lecture notes.
+This completes the proof that ab=ba for all a,b∈R, and the algebra satisfies Definition 5.18 in the lecture notes.